camptocamp/c2cgeoportal/doc/integrator/tilegeneration.rst

 TileCloud-chain
 ---------------

-TileCloud-chain is a tool based on TileCloud with offer build chain that can generate tiles from WMS or Mapnik to the local storage or S3 using a WMTS layout.
+TileCloud-chain is a TileCloud-based tool that offers a build chain for generating tiles from WMS of Mapnik on a local storage or S3 using a WMTS layout.

-He is able to use the following AWS services to generate the tiles:
+It supports the following AWS services for generating tiles:
 EC2, SQS, SNS.

 See: http://pypi.python.org/pypi/tilecloud-chain.